Hardeek Joshi

 Hardeek Joshi (born 6 October 1988) is an Indian actor based in Mumbai who works in Marathi television and film.
-He is a Famous Awards 2025 winner.
 He is best known for his portrayal of Rana in the Zee Marathi television series Tujhyat Jeev Rangala.
-He also played the role of Siddharth in the Zee Marathi series Tujhya Majhya Sansarala Aani Kay Hava!.
+He also played the role of Siddharth in the Zee Marathi series Tujhya Majhya Sansarala Aani Kay Hava!

 Career

 Joshi appeared in the 2016 Makarand Anaspure film, Rangaa Patangaa.
 From 2016 to 2021, he played the lead role of Ranada in the Zee Marathi series Tujhyat Jeev Rangala.
 His character falls in love with Anjali, played by Akshaya Deodhar.
 In 2017, he played a negative role in the film Journey Premachi.

 An ardent devotee of Shri Swami Samarth Maharaj, Joshi has been appeared in Zee Marathi's shows suc as Asmita and Radha Hi Bawari.
 He played Purshottam Gokhale in Star Pravah's Durva and has also appeared in Swapnanchya Palikadle and Crime Patrol.